opencv/opencv/doc/tutorials/calib3d/real_time_pose/real_time_pose.rst

 	}

-OpenCV provides four PnP methods: ITERATIVE, EPNP, P3P and ? .
-If we want a real time time application the more suitable methods are EPNP and P3P due to are faster than ITERATIVE finding a solution.
-Otherwise, EPNP and P3P are not robust especially in front of planar surfaces and sometimes the pose estimation seems to have like a mirror effect.
+OpenCV provides four PnP methods: ITERATIVE, EPNP, P3P and DLS.
+Depending on the application that we want, the estimation method will be different.
+In the case that we want a real time time application the more suitable methods are EPNP and P3P due to that are faster than ITERATIVE and DLS at finding an optimal solution.
+Otherwise, EPNP and P3P are not especially robust in front of planar surfaces and sometimes the pose estimation seems to have like a mirror effect.
 Therefore, in this this tutorial is used ITERATIVE method due to the object to be detected has planar surfaces.

 The OpenCV Ransac implementation wants you to provide three parameters: the maximum number of iterations until stop the algorithm, the maximum allowed distance between the observed and computed point projections to consider it an inlier and the confidence to obtain a result.
 You can tune these paramaters in order to improve your algorithm performance.
 Increasing the number of iterations you will have a more accurate solution, but will take more time to find a solution.
 Increasing the reprojection error will reduce the computation time, but your solution will be unaccurate.
 Decreasing the confidence your arlgorithm will be faster, but the obtained solution will also be unaccurate.

-The following parameters works for this application:
+The following parameters work for this application:

    .. code-block:: cpp